 Plan contributions are held by the Trustee and accumulated in individual participant accounts.
 Pursuant to the terms of the Plan, participants may make tax-deferred contributions and/or Roth 401(k) contributions of up to 50% of their "eligible compensation" (as defined under the Plan), subject to lower limits for "highly compensated employees" (as defined under the Code).
-In 2020 and 2019, the sum of each participant's annual tax-deferred contributions and Roth 401(k) contributions were limited by the Code to \$19.5 and \$19.0, respectively.
+In 2022 and 2021, the sum of each participant's annual tax-deferred contributions and Roth 401(k) contributions were limited by the Code to \$20.5 and \$19.5, respectively.
 During the year in which a participant attains age 50 (and in subsequent years), the participant may elect to make additional unmatched, pretax "catch up" contributions and/or Roth "catch up" contributions.
-In 2020 and 2019, participants that met this requirement were permitted to make "catch up" contributions of up to \$6.5 and \$6.0, respectively.
+In 2022 and 2021, participants that met this requirement were permitted to make "catch up" contributions of up to \$6.5.

 The Plan permits participants to make after-tax contributions, and to elect to automatically make after-tax contributions after reaching the dollar limitation on tax-deferred contributions and/or Roth 401(k) contributions.
-The sum of tax-deferred, Roth 401(k) contributions and after-tax contributions may not exceed 50% of the participant's total eligible compensation (lower limitations apply to participants who are highly compensated employees).
+The sum of tax-deferred contributions, Roth 401(k) contributions and after-tax contributions may not exceed 50% of the participant's total eligible compensation (lower limitations apply to participants who are highly compensated employees).

 Participants eligible to make tax-deferred contributions and/or Roth 401(k) contributions may roll over balances from another eligible tax-qualified retirement plan or individual retirement account into the Plan.

 Eligible employees who have neither enrolled in the Plan nor affirmatively declined enrollment in the Plan are automatically enrolled and are deemed to have elected to make tax-deferred contributions equal to 3% of their eligible compensation.
 In addition, participants who are automatically enrolled have their contribution rate increased by 1% (unless it would cause the participant's deferral rate to exceed 6%) annually in May unless they affirmatively declined participation in the automatic increase program.
 Participants that affirmatively elect to participate in the automatic deferral increase program may elect to increase their contributions by between 1% and 6% each year until they reach the maximum allowable percentage described above.
 Participants may elect to change or discontinue their participation in the automatic enrollment and automatic deferral rate increase programs at any time.

-The Companies, except Therma-Tru and Woodcrafters, provide a matching contribution (in varying amounts stated in the Plan) on a participant's elective contributions.
-During 2019, Therma-Tru provided a Qualified Nonelective Contribution ("QNEC") to each of its eligible employees.
-MasterBrand made profit-sharing contributions on behalf of eligible employees at its Kinston location in 2020 and 2019.
-In addition, Moen, Rohl and Victoria & Albert made a profit-sharing contribution on behalf of its eligible employees in 2020 and 2019.
+The Companies, except MasterBrand Home, provide a matching contribution (in varying amounts stated in the Plan document) on a participant's elective contributions.
+MasterBrand made profit-sharing contributions on behalf of eligible employees at its Kinston location in 2021.
+Due to the Separation, participants in the MasterBrand Businesses were not eligible under this Plan to receive profit-sharing contributions for 2022.
+In addition, Moen, Rohl and Victoria & Albert made a profit-sharing contribution on behalf of its eligible employees in 2022 and 2021.

 The Plan makes various investment funds available to participants to direct the investment of their accounts, including a Company stock fund, which gives participants the option to purchase shares of Fortune Brands Common Stock.
-The Plan has designated the Fortune Brands Home & Security Common Stock Fund in the Plan as being held by an employee stock ownership plan ("ESOP").
+The Plan has designated the Fortune Brands Common Stock Fund in the Plan as being held by an employee stock ownership plan.
+As part of the Separation, shareholders of Fortune Brands Common Stock, including Plan participants that invested in the Company stock fund, were entitled to receive one share of MasterBrand, Inc. common stock for every share of Fortune Brands Common Stock (the "Distribution") held on December 2, 2022.
+To effect the Distribution, the Plan designated a separate MasterBrand, Inc. Common Stock Fund.
+New investments in the MasterBrand, Inc. Common Stock Fund were not permitted, however, transfers into other Plan funds were permitted.